awslabs/aws-encryption-sdk-specification/framework/cryptographic-materials-cache.md

 ## Behaviors

-The Cryptographic Materials Cache provides behaviours for putting cache entry, getting cache entry and deleting cache entries.
+The Cryptographic Materials Cache provides behaviours for putting cache entries, getting cache entries and deleting cache entries.

 ### Put Cache Entry

 Attempts to put a cache entry for the specified cache ID.
-If a cache entry for the given Cache ID does not exists in the cache, the CMC creates a new cache entry.
+If a cache entry for the given cache ID does not exists in the cache, the CMC creates a new cache entry.
 This operation MUST NOT return the inserted cache entry.

 ### Get Cache Entry